 Major-General, U.S. Army, Commanding Deppartment

 On May 27, at 5:00 a.m., the men of the First Virginia Infantry, who were stationed at Camp Carlisle on Wheeling Island, began their march to Fairmont.
-They went through Benwood, WV and then to Camp Buffalo.
-They were joined by other regiments from Ohio and Indiana, and eventually the entire force was placed under the command of Brigadier General Thomas A. Morris of the Indiana Militia.
+They went through Benwood, Virginia, and then to Camp Buffalo.
+They were joined by other regiments from Ohio and Indiana.
+Eventually, the entire force was placed under the command of Brigadier-General Thomas A. Morris of the Indiana Militia.
 The first death of the regiment occurred at the camp.
 Frederick Fowell, of Company G, was killed by accidental gun fire.
 The accident also wounded another soldier.

-The day after the accident, Confederate forces under the command of Colonel George A. Porterfield moved from Grafton to Philippi, WV.
-Col. Kelley and his men had made it to Mannington, WV, approximately twenty miles west of Fairmont.
-By June 1, the Union force had pushed forward and took possession of Fairmont and Grafton.
-That night, Brig.-Gen. Morris arrived and convened with Kelley, who had proposed a plan to capture Philippi.
+The day after the accident, Confederate forces, under the command of Colonel George A. Porterfield, moved from Grafton to Philippi, Virginia.
+Col. Kelley and his men had made it to Mannington, Virginia, approximately twenty miles west of Fairmont.
+By June 1, the Union force had pushed forward to take possession of Fairmont and Grafton.
+That night, Morris arrived and convened with Kelley, who had proposed a plan to capture Philippi.
 Morris decided to delay the attack until the morning of June 3.
-The plan was to send a detachment from Grafton, under the command of Kelley, east along the Baltimore and Ohio Railroad, then south toward Philippi along the east bank of the Tygart Valley River, finally stopping before the town in order to strike on the morning of June 3.
+The plan was to send a detachment from Grafton, under the command of Kelley, east along the Baltimore and Ohio Railroad, then south toward Philippi along the east bank of the Tygart Valley River.
 Simultaneously, another detachment, under the command of Colonel Ebenezer Dumont, moved from Grafton south along the west bank of the Tygart Valley River toward the town.
 In total, the Union force was approximately 2,000 strong.

-On the night of June 2, the two detachments marched through the darkness, heavy rain, and mud to reach their destinations.
-Col. Dumont’s forces reached their desired location on time, but Kelley was delayed in his movements.
+On the night of June 2, the two detachments marched through the darkness, trudging through heavy rain and mud, to reach their destinations.
+Col. Dumont’s force reached their desired location on time.
+Kelley was delayed in his movements.
 Dumont wanted to retain the element of surprise so he decided to attack the city without Kelley’s immediate support.
-First, his forces fired their cannons at the town and then took charge.
+His forces fired their cannons at the town and then took charge.
 They were able to capture the bridge that led into the town.
 The 600 Confederate forces under the command of Col. Porterfield at Philippi began to retreat immediately.
-Just then, Col. Kelley’s command, including the Hancock County troops, arrived and began chasing the rebels.
+Col. Kelley’s command, including the Hancock County troops, arrived and began chasing the rebels.
 During the pursuit, Kelley was shot in the right side of his chest.
 Many of his men feared that he was mortally wounded, but he eventually recovered.
 The Union forces captured the town with ease.

-J.H.
-Newton, ed., History of the Pan-Handle: Being Historical Collections of the Counties of Ohio, Brooke, Marshall, and Hancock, West Virginia (Wheeling, WV: J.A.
+Newton, J.H., History of the Pan-Handle: Being Historical Collections of the Counties of Ohio, Brooke, Marshall, and Hancock, West Virginia (Wheeling, WV: J.A.
 Caldwell, 1879), 426.

 The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies, series 1, vol. 2, 45-46. (this source will subsequently be abbreviated “O.R.”)